ReachArunMysore/ReachArunMysore.github.io/_posts/2020-08-01-Design Principles.md

 * If the class is going to implement all of the functionalities and your child class can be used as a substitute for your parent class, use inheritance.
 * If the class is going to implement some specific functionalities, use composition.

+Design patterns adhere to 2 principles - Programe an interface and not implementation and use composition over interfaces.

 ## Law of Demeter
 The Law of Demeter for functions/methods requires that a method M of an object O may only invoke the methods of the following kinds of objects:
 * O itself